Ethical Trade Policy Statement:

 • Our approach when dealing with and discussing issues that impact ethical trade within our supply chain is always to be open, honest and to act with integrity.
 Experience has taught us that this is the best way to affect positive change.

 • As we transition to slow the pace and devastating impacts of climate change already being felt across the globe, as a responsible business we must consider the serious impacts on workers in our global supply chains.
 Too often, as business adapts workers can find themselves disadvantaged and unable to earn enough to support themselves and their families with basic food and shelter.
 Changing temperatures, rising water levels, droughts and natural disasters can lead to companies making immediate and drastic changes in the workplace.
 From reducing staff levels, changing job roles and temporary closures to complete relocation of the business.
-We are working to ensure that vulnerable workers and their rights are prioritised in decisions and planning for business transitions.
+We are working to ensure that vulnerable workers and their rights are prioritized in decisions and planning for business transitions.
 It is imperative that “People Plans” are put in place for climate change eventualities and that workers are considered and involved in forward planning solutions.

-Approved by CED Director Calum Fraser
+Approved by CED Director Calum Fraser October 2024